 Better For Talking

-The private practice website of UK accredited psychotherapist Mark Hawkins
+The private practice website of UK registered integrative psychotherapist Mark Hawkins

 Hello and welcome to the Better For Talking website.
 Thanks for visiting.

-One-to-one online sessions are available at a rate of £50 GBP per session.
-Concessions are available for students.
+One-to-one online sessions are available at a rate of £60 GBP per session.
+Concessions are available for student counsellors and psychotherapists.

-Mark has a special interest in different types of trauma experience and how it shapes the human experience.
-He has worked with refugees, military veterans, and people who have suffered domestic violence.
+As an integrative psychotherapist, Mark has a special interest in trauma and how it shapes the human experience.

-Please take a look around the site to find out more.
+Please take a look around the site to learn more.

 About Me

-Engaging with any therapist is a highly personal decision so it's important that you know more about me.
+Engaging with any therapist is a highly personal decision so it's important that you know a few details about me.

-I have worked with people experiencing a range of conditions including post-traumatic stress, abuse, anxiety, depression, suicidal ideation, addiction, sex and relationship issues, and bereavement.
+As an integrative psychotherapist I work with adults experiencing conditions including post-traumatic stress, abuse, anxiety, depression, suicidal ideation, addiction, sex and relationship issues, and bereavement.

 -